Zulivan/PyVidMaker/README.md

 * **Automated Actor Rendering:** This includes the automatic combination of actor images, reducing the manual effort required for visual elements in the videos.
 * **Actions/Panorama Features:** Developers can add their own actions, making PyVidMaker modular and customizable according to specific needs and creative requirements.
 * **Automatic Subtitles:** PyVidMaker automatically generates animated subtitles synchronized with the actors' speech.
 The tool also supports custom fonts, providing users with flexibility in designing subtitles that align with their creative vision.
+* **Background Gameplay Embed:** PyVidMaker incorporates automatically selected and cropped gameplay video, embedding it at the video's bottom to potentially captivate the audience.

 ## Limitations
 PyVidMaker has certain limitations and problems that users should be aware of: